 Medicare may cover the removal of skin tags that are causing you discomfort.
 In some instances, Medicare will cover the removal of skin tags, flat warts, warts, and seborrheic keratosis.
-This implies that the afflicted region must be bleeding, causing discomfort, or be hazardous.
+This implies that the afflicted region must be bleeding, causing discomfort, or being hazardous.

 Medicare only pays for rhinoplasty surgery if an accident necessitates it or if the operation improves bodily function.
 Septoplasty surgery eliminates the septal bone.
 Coverage may not be available if you want the procedure for aesthetic reasons; Medicare covers functional issues.
 Many individuals combine rhinoplasty with additional nose operations.
-For example, one way a doctor repairs a broken nose is by using an open reduction nasal fracture.
+For example, a doctor repairs a broken nose by using an open reduction nasal fracture.